logo

 Chad never imagined that he would end up having a career like this.
 He has always loved animals, so he's extremely thankful for landing a great opportunity like this straight out of high school 24 years ago.

-“My career started as a casual zookeeper, then full-time for 5 years, moved into zoo education after that for 3 years, then curating species and collections from that and now I’ve been the director of one zoo for 6 years and the second for about 12 months,” Chad described his journey to Bored Panda.
+“My career started as a casual zookeeper, then I worked full-time for 5 years, moved into zoo education for 3 years, then curated species and collections from that, and now I’ve been the director of one zoo for 6 years and the second for about 12 months,” Chad described his journey to Bored Panda.

 zookeeper_chad